 No details have been released as yet to why there has been a U-turn within the Düsseldorf district court about the applied injunction.
 But the lifting of the ban until after Samsung’s August 25th appeal hearing is good news for Samsung.

-As explained reasons behind the change of decision are still unknown, but it is thought the reason is unlikely to be linked to the misleading images provided by Apple of the Tab 10.1 submitted for the case we featured this morning, and maybe down to confusions in language around “establishments” and “subsidiaries” between German and English, prompting the initial preliminary injunction.
+As explained, the reasons behind the change of decision are still unknown, but it is thought the reason is unlikely to be linked to the misleading images provided by Apple of the Tab 10.1 submitted for the case we featured this morning.
+The misleading images showed the Galaxy Tab 10.1 with altered dimensions, making it appear more similar to the iPad than it actually is.
+This revelation raised questions about the validity of the evidence presented by Apple.

-As more information becomes available behind the reasons why the ban was lifted, as always we will keep you updated.
+As more information becomes available behind the reasons why the ban was lifted, as always, we will keep you updated.

 Source: Slashgear